Encountering the Exotic: Culturally Significant Destinations Across the Globe

 Istanbul, Turkey: The City of Black and White

-Once the world’s largest enclosed enclosed building and religious seat for the Byzantine Empire, the Hagia Sophia is a must see.
+Once the world’s largest enclosed building and religious seat for the Byzantine Empire, the Hagia Sophia is a must-see.
 Ditto for Topkapı Palace, which housed four centuries’ worth of Ottoman emperors.
-Numerous museums such as the Tiled Kiosk Museum, Great Palace Mosaics Museum and Museum of Turkish and Islamic Art can help round out your knowledge.
+Numerous museums such as the Tiled Kiosk Museum, Great Palace Mosaics Museum, and Museum of Turkish and Islamic Art can help round out your knowledge.

 Check into local tours, too, to see the sites of Sultanahmet, Istanbul’s Old Town district.